 Dinner conversation starters to get you through

-Christmas day is looming and lord knows there shall be dinner parties, champagne afternoons and plenty of ..eh what was I saying again?
+Christmas day is looming and lord knows there shall be dinner gatherings, champagne afternoons and plenty of ..eh what was I saying again?

 If you struggle with building the confidence to promote you and what you do then join our safe supportive space of 6.5k like-minded Creative humans.